munzx/angular_image_base64/README.md

 # Usage

-Download the directive or use npm to get it.
+Download the directive or use npm to get it and save it.
-`npm install npm i angular_image_base_64`
+`npm i angular_image_base_64 -S`

 Include the directive file into your home page, add "ngImageBase64Directive" as a dependency to your angular app, and then add "ng-image-base64" to the form file input element.